MohammadJamilShuvo/PoLoCo-workflow/README.md

 Then create or update a project-specific override configuration for that dataset and run PoLoCo with `POLOCO_OVERRIDE_CONFIG`.

-### Coordinates for neutral population structure and connectivity
+### Coordinates for population structure and connectivity

 Step 08 uses the final allele-frequency matrix and the exact sample order stored in: